zmiin-pm/TestTaskGetnada/README.md

 # TestTaskGetnada
-There is a test-automation framewor in accordance to the Test Task.
+There is a test-automation framework in accordance to the Test Task.
 Test steps are:
 1. Send RestApi GET requests and confirm that responses are avaliable (3 test methods);
 2. Open temp mail page, save mail address and check that it is not empty(1 test method);